Pulkit3108/COVID-19-Data-Fetcher-and-Notifier/README.md

 # Real-time COVID-19 Data Fetcher and Notifier
-This repository contains two python scripts, one to get COVID-19 update notifications in real-time **(notifier.py)** and the other one to fetch COVID-19 data of all states in India **(datafetcher.py)**.
-You can also save it in a CSV file.
+This repository contains two python scripts, one to get COVID-19 update notifications of any state in India in real-time **(notifier.py)** and the other one to fetch COVID-19 data of all states in India **(datafetcher.py)**.
+You can also save this data in a CSV file.
 It also has a frontend page **(index.html)** that displays COVID-19 precautions.
 You can download the COVID-19 notifier and data fetcher script from here.
 You can also navigate to the map **(map.html)** which displays a real-time COVID-19 update across the world.
 If you wish to see the map please let the page load for atleast 1 minute
 The red markers indicate the places where the virus becomes severe.